Wedding Photography at Lambeth Town Hall & Register Office

 Where I take the posed photos depends very much on which room you have for your wedding.
 Some rooms are fine for these set-ups, while others (particularly the smaller venue rooms) may require relocation.

-The steps in the Circular Hall are perfect for arranging a group shot of the wedding party, which is often the most important group shot to capture.
+The steps in the Circular Hall are perfect for arranging a group shot of the whole wedding party, which is often the most crucial group shot to capture.

 Lambeth Town Hall FAQs